When you add key-values, you'll need to understand the difference between predefined and dynamic key-values.

 - Predefined key-values: keys and their values are static and don't change based information of a particular user.

 - Dynamic key-values: use a defined key but take dynamic values based on user attributes or behavior.
-If your requirements exceed 200 possible values per key and you don't want to define them in advance, use dynamic targeting.
+Use dynamic targeting if you don't want to define key values in advance.

 Use predefined key-values when you know the possible range of values.